We strengthened our commitments to sustainable development with the launch of our Sustainability Policy in May 2017. Key

 We aim to ensure that the right programs are delivered to meet the aspirations of local communities and that the communities are sufficiently equipped with the necessary skills and infrastructure to support and facilitate sustainable development and long-term improvements in welfare and wellbeing.

-Goodhope is working on creating a fully traceable supply chain inclusive of smallholders and outgrowers that supply FFB to our mills and that is fully compliant with our responsible sourcing commitments.
+Goodhope is working on creating a fully traceable supply chain that is inclusive of smallholders and outgrowers that supply FFB to our mills and that is fully compliant with our responsible sourcing commitments.

-As part of our traceability and responsible sourcing programs, we are working towards:
+As part of our traceability and responsible sourcing programs, we are:

 Third-Party Supplier Risk Management

 We will increasingly engage with suppliers to promote and evaluate compliance with our responsible sourcing commitments consistent with our Sustainability Policy.

 Supplier evaluations, including risk assessments relating to supplying plantations and FFB sourcing by supplying palm oil mills, will enable the prioritization of our efforts, focusing on parts of our supply chain which pose the greatest risk, and where improvements will make the most impact.

 Through our engagement processes we aim to encourage the implementation of improved practices across our entire supply chain in line with standards for the productions of sustainable palm oil.